maphew/zadam-trilium-wiki/Synchronization.md

 * you can explicitly set proxy server to be used in Options / Sync.
 Only unauthenticated proxy servers are currently supported.
 * if no proxy server is explicitly configured, then Trilium will use system proxy settings

+## Troubleshooting

+### Different date/time on client and server

+For a successful sync, both client and server need to have save date time, with a tolerance of maximum 5 minutes difference.

 ## Certificate issues

 When TLS is in use, Trilium client will attempt to verify the server certificate.
 In some cases (self-signed certs, some corporate proxy servers), the verification will be unsuccessful and sync will fail.
 In those cases, you can run the Trilium client with environment variable `NODE_TLS_REJECT_UNAUTHORIZED` set to `0`: